kehantan/labbook/docs/assays/plaque.rst

 #.
 In a 15 ml centrifuge tube, add 9 mL of 2% DMEM and 1 mL of agarose.

     Mix the agarose and 2% DMEM by repeating pipette.
 You can also invert the tube few times to mix the agarose and media.

+    *Note:* 10 mL of agarose is sufficient for a 6 well plate, where each well have 1.5 mL of agarose + 2% DMEM mixture.
+For 12 well plate, use 1 mL of agarose + 2% DMEM mixture for each well, so have to prepare 13 mL of agarose + 2% DMEM mixture: 1.3 mL agarose + 11.7 mL 2% DMEM.

 #.
 Remove existing media from the 6 well plate.